-Recently we started running a free playgroup in the Redlands, aimed at bringing mums together and to give the kids a run around in an amazing outdoor environment!
+Recently we started running a free playgroup in the Redlands QLD, aimed at bringing mums together and to give the kids a run around in an amazing outdoor environment.

-What I have learned is that I am not the only one who felt they 'found their village' when they discovered Montessori.
-I discovered Montessori over four years ago and can genuinely say that when I learnt about the method, my life changed.
-I finally had something that made sense, I felt that as a parent, I was no longer alone.
+What I have learned is that I am not the only one who felt they found their village when they discovered Montessori.
+I discovered Montessori over four years age and can genuinely say that when I learnt about the method, my life changed.
+I finally had something that made sense.
+I felt that as a parent, I was no longer alone.

-What drew me to the montessori method was the focus on independence within the child, the drive to provide an environment that promoted intrinsic motivation - where my child could feel success within themselves and not be defined by somebody elses version of success.
-I loved that it allowed children to become confident learners, to follow their interests and loves and were able to do this in their own time.
+What drew me towards the Montessori method was the focus on independence within the child, the drive to provide an environment that promoted intrinsic motivation – where my child could feel success within themselves and not be defined by somebody else’s version of success.
+I loved that it allowed children to become confident learners, to follow their interests and that children were able to do this in their own time.

-Loving montessori has no pre-requisites - you do not have to be rich, or wear cheesecloth clothing.
-You don't have to baby-wear or practice Attachment Parenting, or eat only raw foods you grew yourself.
-Montessori is for everyone and I believe, it makes parenting easier and more enjoyable.
+Loving Montessori has no prerequisites – you do not have to be rich, or wear cheesecloth clothing.
+You don’t have to have baby-wear or practice Attachment Parenting or only eat raw foods you’ve grown yourself.
+Montessori is for everyone and I believe it makes parenting easier and more enjoyable.

-My introduction to montessori was through reading the book 'Montessori Madness'.
-It opened up a world to me that was logical and made Education make sense.
-This was the way our children should be taught.
-As I discovered more and more, and read many blogs, books and watched videos - I learnt how I could 'live' montessori at home.
-It wasnt just an education method - it was a way of life.
+My introduction to Montessori was through reading the book ‘Montessori Madness’.
+It opened up a world to me that was logical and made education make sense.
+This was the way out children should be taught.
+As I discovered more and more and read more blogs, books and watched videos – I learnt how I could ‘live’ Montessori at home.
+It wasn’t just an educational method.
+It was a way of life.

-Over the next few months we will be sharing videos and blogs on implementing Montessori at Home, and how it works from a parenting perspective.
+In the coming months, we will be sharing videos and blogs on implementing Montessori at home, and how it works from a parenting perspective.